 - Easement complaints

-Unless they’re based on breach of fiduciary duty, lawsuits against individual board members are generally dismissed in court fairly quickly.
+Unless they’re based on a breach of fiduciary duty, lawsuits against individual board members are generally dismissed in court fairly quickly.
 Until then, though, it costs money to defend yourself – which is where the D&O policy comes in.